duckdb/duckdb-web/docs/api/c/api.md

 ### `duckdb_list_vector_get_size`

 ---
-Returns the size of the child vector of the list
+Returns the size of the child vector of the list.

 #### Syntax